HEERF I – 2020 Coronavirus Aid, Relief, and Economic Security Act (CARES Act)

 By the week of April 19, 2021, DePauw had distributed all available funds to eligible students under Section 314(e) of the 2021 CRRSSA.

 Based on completed 2020-21 FAFSAs, there were approximately 952 students at DePauw who were eligible for HEERF II emergency student funding.
-As of April 12, 2021, a total of 669 eligible students applied for and received an emergency financial aid grant under HEERF II.
-The remaining eligible students will be issued a check for the amount they are eligible to receive.
+As of April 12, 2021, a total of 669 eligible students received an emergency financial aid grant under HEERF II.
+The eligible students will be issued a check for the amount they are eligible to receive.

-The method used by DePauw University to determine which students received emergency funding under Section 314(e) of the 2021 CRRSA was an online application.
-Preference was given to students with highest need according to 2020-21 FAFSA.
-Awards were determined by level of Expected Family Contribution (EFC) and ranged between $600 and $1,300 per student.
-The application closed on April 9, 2021.
+The method used by DePauw University to determine which students received emergency funding under Section 314(e) of the 2021 CRRSA was Expected Family Contribution (EFC) as determined by the FAFSA.
+Preference was given to current students enrolled during the pandemic with highest need according to 2020-21 FAFSA.
+Awards were determined by level of EFC and ranged between $600 and $1,300 per student.

 Emails containing all basic eligibility criteria and a link to the application were sent to all potentially eligible DePauw University students who were enrolled for spring 2021 to inform them of the funding application.